juffel/jsops/README.md

 # JSOps

-Client-side key-value store that provides functionality to store and retrieve JSON objects from the URL params/hash and the `window.*Storage` in a volatile or persistent way.
+Client-side key-value store that provides functionality to store and retrieve values from the URL params/hash and the `window.*Storage` in a volatile or persistent way.
 Can be used for storing configuration/option values.

+## Usage
+Simply include the file `js/jsops.js` somewhere in your project.

-## Get/Set URL Params
+### Get/Set URL Params
-### Query
+#### Query
 The query-part of a URL (the part after the `?`) is a part that your client normally should not care about.
 But there are situations where you want to get&set params in the query-part of an URL.
 Sometimes you want the query-params to resemble the current state of your script so in case of a reload or share the state of these params is preserved.